aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/extract-archive-different-passwords/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Extracting Archive Entries with Different Passwords in Aspose.Zip for .NET
+# How to Extract Zip with Password Using Aspose.Zip for .NET

+In modern .NET applications, protecting sensitive data inside ZIP archives is a common requirement.
+This tutorial shows **how to extract zip with password** when each entry uses a different password, giving you fine‑grained control over security while keeping the extraction process straightforward.

-## Introduction
+## Quick Answers

-In the ever-evolving landscape of .NET development, Aspose.Zip stands out as a powerful tool for working with compressed archives.
-Among its many features, extracting archive entries with different passwords adds an extra layer of security and versatility to your applications.
-In this step-by-step guide, we'll explore how to achieve this using Aspose.Zip for .NET.
+- **What library should I use?** Aspose.Zip for .NET.
+- **Can I extract entries that have different passwords?** Yes—each entry can be opened with its own password.
+- **Do I need a license for production?** A commercial license is required; a free trial is available.
+- **Supported platforms?** .NET Framework, .NET Core, .NET 5/6+.
+- **Typical implementation time?** Around 10 minutes for a basic scenario.

 ## Prerequisites

-Before we dive into the tutorial, make sure you have the following in place:
+Before we dive in, make sure you have:

-- Aspose.Zip for .NET: Ensure you have the Aspose.Zip library installed in your .NET project.
-You can find the documentation [here](https://reference.aspose.com/zip/net/).
+- **Aspose.Zip for .NET** installed in your project.
+You can find the official documentation [here](https://reference.aspose.com/zip/net/).

-- Development Environment: Set up a .NET development environment with Visual Studio or any other compatible IDE.
+- A .NET development environment (Visual Studio, Rider, or VS Code) targeting .NET 5 or later.
+- A ZIP file that contains entries encrypted with **different passwords** (the sample used here is `different_password.zip`).

 ## Import Namespaces

-To get started, import the necessary namespaces in your C# code:
+First, import the namespaces required for working with archives:

 ```csharp
 using Aspose.Zip;
 using System.IO;
 ```

+These two `using` statements give you access to the `Archive` class and standard I/O utilities.

-## Step 1: Set Your Document Directory
+## Step 1: Define the Working Directory

-Before working with the Aspose.Zip library, set the directory where you want to store the extracted files:
+Set the folder where the ZIP file resides and where the extracted files will be written:

 ```csharp
 string dataDir = "Your Document Directory";
 ```

+> **Pro tip:** Use `Path.Combine` for cross‑platform path building if you need to support Linux/macOS.

 ## Step 2: Extract Archive Entries with Different Passwords

-Now, let's break down the process of extracting archive entries with different passwords into multiple steps:
+Below we walk through the exact steps to open the archive and extract each entry using its own password.

 ### Step 2.1: Open the Zip File